 Remember that TU’s Counseling and Psychological Services (CAPS) will remain open to students and whether you are on or off campus, you can contact CAPS for support.
 Call CAPS at 918-631-2200 to schedule a clinical consultation with a counselor or a non-clinical consultation with an outreach team member to learn about coping skills and other resources.
 The Self-Help Toolkit is also a useful compilation of different mental health resources curated by the CAPS counseling staff.

 There will now be mobile ordering and expanded carryout dining options on campus.
 The Pat Case Dining Center will be relocated to the Hurricane Hut with carryout only options.
 Students, faculty and staff will be able to order and pay with their mobile devices and pick up their meals from Baja Jacks, Benvenuto, Einstein Bros.
 Bagels and Tossed.
 The other Student Union eateries including Chick-fil-a will be designed for grab and go with payment at the cashier station.
 McFarlin Café mobile ordering is in development.

 During the fall semester, students will be encouraged to eat with suitemates and dine outside in small groups.
-At the beginning of the fall semester, seating in the Student Union will not be available for use to discourage large groups congregating indoors.
+There will be limited seating available inside the Student Union which will allow for better physical distancing and to stay in line with evolving CDC guidelines.